MohamedKari/blog.mkari.de/content/posts/spark-on-k8s.md

 ### Secrets

 We populate the AWS credentials from a Kubernetes secret into the container using the [environment variables Spark feature](https://spark.apache.org/docs/latest/running-on-kubernetes.html#secret-management).
 In order to store the secrets as a Kubernetes secret, Put the `AWS_ACCESS_KEY_ID` into a file named `aws-access-key` and the `AWS_SECRET_KEY` into a file named `aws-secret-key`.
-Make sure that there is not trailing line break.
+Make sure that there is no trailing line break.

 ```sh
 kubectl create secret generic aws-secrets --from-file=aws-access-key --from-file=aws-secret-key